 - Do all faucets have lever handles

-Understanding that these abilities may diminish over time will help you make good choices when making decisions on features you would like to have in your home such as hardware, appliances and fixtures.
+Understanding that these abilities may diminish over time will help you make good choices when making decisions on features you would like to have in your home when you buy, build or renovate.
+Such as, hardware, appliances and fixtures.
 Also, when planning your new space (whether you remodeled or bought) take special care to choose products that will assist with these issues.
 Items that are universally designed (for use by people of all abilities) can be of great help such as home accessories, kitchen aides and phones.

 Diminished eyesight is a condition most older people face at some point.
 This can hinder a person from getting around in their home, using their appliances and make every day tasks more difficult.